-The Oricool facemask is part of an upcoming exhibition entitled Design and Healing: Creative Responses to Epidemics at the Smithsonian Cooper Hewitt design museum in New York.
+The Oricool facemask is currently part of an ongoing exhibition entitled Design and Healing: Creative Responses to Epidemics at the Smithsonian Cooper Hewitt design museum in New York.

 The project is the work of artist/designer, Jiangmei Wu, associate professor in the Eskanzi School of Art and Design at Indiana University Bloomington.
 Paul Acito, an Indiana University Kelley School Alumnus and global executive, mentored and advised Jiangmei on her new product commercialization pursues.

 Jiangmei and Paul connected after learning of each other's Indiana University affiliations and their shared passion for applying origami and computational design to real-world problems.

 As the critical issue of respiratory health arose during the COVID-19 pandemic, it became apparent that effective and aesthetically agreeable facemasks would be needed in greater supply to meet unprecedented demand.

 The Oricool facemask project has evolved through multiple iterations and virtual interactions into a product that is centered on the ideas of adjustability and flexibility.
 See more about how Oricool facemasks work here.